Justin-Watkins/Justin-Watkins.github.io/03-ExploringYourData.md

 ## Summarizing the data

-We'll make heavy use of a an R package named dplyr [@R-dplyr].
-We'll use dplyr because it is easy to read.
+We'll make heavy use of an R package that we have already seen named dplyr [@R-dplyr].
+We'll use dplyr because it is easy to read and performs pretty well.
 We'll also reference a couple of other packages that are useful for summarizing data such as [@R-psych].
-Overall, summarizing data is an accoutrement to graphs.
+Overall, summarizing data is an accouterment to graphs.
 You don't always have to do it, but you will find yourself doing often.

 Let's create simple summary of ticket sales using _dplyr_.